fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

-## Why do large companies hire so many developers?
+## Why Do Large Companies Hire So Many Developers?

 Few people outside the industry understand how much it takes to produce their favorite digital products.